Rooting my life

 you can follow these steps if you have a Pixel 6A like me or any other Pixel device:

-if you want to go with Lineage, go to LineageOS and download the latest build for your device.
-If you want to use Google Apps, go to NiksGApps and download the latest build for your device.
-You can also find the different packages, like stock, basic, and full.
-I recommend going with the full package for the best experience. but i choose core and add whatever else i want later on.
+If you want to go with Lineage, go to LineageOS and download the latest build for your device.
+If you want Google Apps, go to NikGApps and download the package that matches your Android version.
+I usually choose Core and add whatever else I need later.

 Step 1: Unlock the bootloader